What is this?

 Post Mortem

-There are definitely things I'd change about the game now if I were to restart the project.
-One thing would be Object Pooling, with so many entities in the world at a time and killing them so fast.
-Object pooling just makes more sense for performance.
+There are several things I would change if I were to restart the project.
+One improvement would be implementing object pooling, since so many entities are spawned and removed rapidly.
+Object pooling would make more sense for performance.